jpvrenen/convert-indents/README.md

         [-p, --path    convert all files in given path location] [-f, --file    convert specific file]

-        'Only' using 'action' will not find files to convert, works with file and path
+        'Only' using 'action' will not find files to convert, 'action' works with options 'file' and 'path'

         example:
         1) convert given file indents from tab to spaces, using 4 spaces (default) per tab